How many hours per week do you spend on your salon’s Instagram?

 When you’ve converted your Instagram profile to a business profile, you’ll get access to additional buttons that allow people to e-mail your salon, get directions to your salon address, call, or access your online scheduler.

-You should encourage staff to have a personal online booking link that takes people to the specific services they offer.
+You should encourage staff to have a personal online booking link that takes people to their specific services.

 Category

-When you have a business profile, you can also select your business type.
+You can also select your business type when you have a business profile.
 This information will also show on your profile, so you don’t need to include it in your minimal bio space.

 3. Create Your Salon Instagram Story Highlights